AxonIQ/axon-server-plugin-example/README.md

 _Axon Server Plugins_ are _OSGi_ modules that contains the plugin implementations.
 It's written with _Java_ and _Maven_.
 Because of that, a simple `mvn clean verify` is enough to build a jar into the `target` folder that can be uploaded into _Axon Server Plugin Interface_.

 ## How to run
 For testing purposes, a `docker-compose.yml` file with _Axon Server_ is provided and configured.
-To use it, running `docker composer up` in the same directory of the file is enough to have the needed infrastructure pieces up and running.
+To use it, running `docker compose up` in the same directory of the file is enough to have the needed infrastructure pieces up and running.
 After building or downloading the plugin, you have to upload it on _Axon Server Plugin Interface_.
 Once it is uploaded, you have to _Start_ the plugin clicking on the start button.

 ---